Work up a sweat in small spaces with this compact exercise equipment | CNN Underscored

 Gymax Folding Treadmill ($459.99; amazon.ca)

 Walking or running on a treadmill is a great cardiovascular activity to raise your heart rate and increase your endurance.
 Unfortunately, treadmills typically take up a lot of space.
 This option is a foldable design that is easy to store and slides right under a couch or bed.
-Walk without the frame installed or quickly change it up to run up to 7.5 mph.
+Walk without the frame installed or quickly change it up to run up to 7.5 miles per hour.

 FitDesk Desk Exercise Bike ($379.99; amazon.ca)

 Perfect for remote workers, this exercise bike makes your workday a workout.
 Replace your desk and instead cycle while you type.
-There’s a storage compartment for your tablet and the non-slip surface keeps your laptop safe while you exercise.
-The high velocity flywheel provides a quiet operation that won’t interrupt meetings.
+There’s a storage compartment for your tablet, and the nonslip surface keeps your laptop safe while you exercise.
+The high-velocity flywheel provides a quiet operation that won’t interrupt meetings.

-Xiaomi WalkingPad A1 Pro Smart Under Desk Folding Treadmill ($417.95; amazon.ca)
+Xiaomi WalkingPad A1 Pro Smart Under-Desk Folding Treadmill ($417.95; amazon.ca)

 This flat, low-profile treadmill slides under your standing desk to help you log your steps while you work.
 For storage, it can be folded in half to become even smaller, perfect for small apartment living.
 Complete with a remote control, you can easily change the speed at the touch of a button without breaking your concentration.